C-Cecilia/InPeace/README.md

 A full-stack web application that predicts the busyness of streets and venues across Manhattan, helping users discover quieter spots in New York City.
 Built with a microservices architecture, machine learning pipeline, and an interactive community board for sharing recommendations.

-Developed as a group project for **COMP30830 Software Engineering** at University College Dublin.
+Developed as a group project at University College Dublin.

 ---